societe-generale/spintest/README.md

 assert True is result
 ```

-Here we provided two URLS and we have added the option `parallel` in `spintest` function.
+Here two URLS are provided and the option `parallel` wad added in the `spintest` function.<br/>
 Without this option, the scenario will be executed iteratively on every URLS.

 But with this option, the each task of the scenario will be executed concurrently for every URLS.